Once you have assessed your patient's needs, concerns, readiness to learn, preferences, support, and possible barriers to learning, you will need to:

 - The type of resources that a patient or support person responds to varies from person to person.
 Using a mixed media approach often works best.

-- Keep your assessment of the patient in mind.
-Consider factors such as literacy and culture as you develop a plan.
+- Keep your assessment of your patient in mind.
+Consider factors such as literacy, numeracy, and culture as you develop a plan.

 - Avoid fear tactics.
 Focus instead on the benefits of education.
 Tell your patient what to pay special attention to.

-- Be sure to review any materials you plan to use before sharing them with the patient.
-Keep in mind that no resource is a substitute for one-on-one patient teaching.
+- Be sure to review any materials you plan to use before sharing them with your patient.
+Keep in mind that no resource is a complete substitute for one-on-one patient teaching.